nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

                                    Tux Paint
                                  versión 0.9.28

                      A simple drawing program for children

         Copyright © 2002-2022 by various contributors; see AUTHORS.txt.
                              https://tuxpaint.org/
                            @TuxPaintTweets on Twitter

-                                febrero 27, 2022
+                                 marzo 1, 2022

              +----------------------------------------------------+
              |Table of Contents                                   |